Doctor of Philosophy (PhD)

 Why study a Doctor of Philosophy (PhD)?

-This program allows students to undertake extensive, independent research (100,000 words).
+This program allows students to undertake extensive, independent research (a thesis of not more than 80,000 words).
 As a doctoral candidate, you will be supported by a minimum of two supervisors throughout your candidature.
 Under their guidance, you will write and submit a thesis that represents a significant contribution to the body of knowledge or understanding of your field of research.